shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 Live in Action
 --------------

-The plugin is used at "" which uses the uptime monitors for my servers.
+The plugin can be seen live in action http://shreyaspurohit.github.io/jquery.plugin.uptimeRobotMonitor/static/servers.html which uses the uptime monitors for my servers.

 Licensing
 ---------